 Graduates of the program enter fields such as public health, education, social advocacy, medicine, law, social work, counseling, public administration, journalism and ministry.
-HDSR graduates have pursued a variety of careers: research psychologist at a substance abuse research center, marketing executive in the New York headquarters of a Japanese corporation, family practice physician, chief of police, pastry chef, program officer for a philanthropic foundation in Manhattan, social worker in an AIDS/HIV clinic and attorney for a victims' rights group.
+Chosen careers include research psychologist at a substance abuse research center, marketing executive in the New York headquarters of a Japanese corporation, family practice physician, social worker in an AIDS/HIV clinic and attorney for a victims' rights group.

 HDSR Earlhamites in Action

 When Sarah Burks arrived at Earlham, she had no idea what to major in.
 She explored a wide variety of interests before deciding to major in Human Development and Social Relations (HDSR) and minor in Psychology.More